nest-desktop/nest-desktop/docs/user/usage-basic/index.rst

 Basic Usage Guide
 =================

-It is a basic usage guides for the Graphical User Interface (GUI) of NEST Desktop.
+This is a basic usage guide for the Graphical User Interface (GUI) of NEST Desktop.

 .. note::
    If you want to see a quick start guide for in NEST Desktop,